 Masterâ™s degree in business, counseling, or related field.

-A minimum five years of experience in career counseling or within relevant industry.
+A minimum five years of experience in business or higher education.

-Working knowledge or demonstrated interest in business careers.
+Experience with, knowledge of, or demonstrated interest in business careers.

-An understanding of and appreciation for the needs and concerns of a diverse MBA student body.
+An understanding of and appreciation for the needs and concerns of a diverse student body.

 Cover Letter (required)